jarviscanada/jarvis_data_eng_RuijieLi/core_java/grep/README.md

 # Introduction
 This application implements the basic functionality of Linux `grep` in Java.
-It allows the user to enter a regular expression, a directory to search recursively, an output file path, and optionally, a number that reperesents the number of megabytes to read at a time when searching big files.
+It allows the user to enter a regular expression, a directory to search recursively, an output file path, and optionally, a number that represents the maximum file size that can be read without using a stream.
 Package and plugin management is done with Maven, and there is an option to put this app inside a Docker container with Dockerfile.

 # Quick Start
 To compile the app: